-Over the last year, it was my impression – and several other audiobook fans agreed with me here – that Scribd has loosened their limitations a bit and, personally, I only once encountered a title that I could not access anymore in that month.
+Over the last year, it was my impression – and several other audiobook fans agreed with me here – that Scribd has loosened its limitations a bit and I found most of my library was always available to me.

 But let me back up quickly for those entirely new to the Scribd membership plan!

 Scribd is kind of unlimited.
 In the sense that you can listen to as many audiobooks as you want during a month.
 However, Scribd might restrict your access to certain titles.